leogabac/hakodocs/wiki/home.md

 _leogabac (main contributor)_

 {: .note}
-> __Disclaimer:__ Many of the content in these notes is centered around Arch Linux as that is my daily driver distribution.
+> Many of the content in these notes is centered around Arch Linux as that is my daily driver distribution.

 ## Why HakoDocs?